-Element Performance condition detail RR pre grant and pre vest assessments Pre grant assessment purpose: Determines whether any reduction should be made to RR award value and is primarily based on outcomes in the prior financial year.
-Pre vest assessment purpose: De outcomes over the four-year perfo termines whether the RR amount award primance period. ded should vest in full and is based on outcomes in either the current or overall impact is fair and proportic are likely to be considered first, and prior years (i.e., adjustments to STVR and onate to the severity of the outcome.
+Element Performance condition detail RR pre grant and pre vest Pre grant assessment purpose: D based on outcomes in the prior fir ld be made to RR award value and is primarily assessments Pre vest assessment purpose: De outcomes over the four-year perfo termines whether the RR amount award ormance period. ded should vest in full and is based on outcomes in either the current or overall impact is fair and proportic are likely to be considered first, and prior years (i.e., adjustments to STVR and mate to the severity of the outcome.
 The d as the award of RR is future focused, it djustments already applied for the same event/ d LTVR, malus and clawback), to ensure the erefore, given other remuneration adjustments is anticipated that RR will be allocated at e assessment steps determines otherwise.
 STEP 1 Assess Prudential soundness STEP 2 Assess risk measures STEP 3 Apply Board discretion Nil award if ANZ does not meet capital ratio and liquidity prudential minimums.
 Consideration of any Material Risk Outcomes from executive actions or inactions which is expected to/or has resulted in significant impacts.
 Consideration of any significant adverse change in APRA's Active Supervision level.
 Consideration of Risk Culture (additional measure for pre vest) that examines whether or not ANZ has maintained (or made progress towards) a sound risk culture, considering both executive actions or inactions.
-Board to determine whether any reduction should be made to LTVR RR outcome based on consideration of a range of factors, including: the outcomes from steps 1 and 2; the impact, if any, of the issue/s on ANZ's reputation/standing in the market; whether the issue was specific to ANZ, the banking industry or the broader market; any impacts already applied (e.g., re downward adjustment mechanisms, pre grant assessment impact to LTVR RR); whether any impact should be made on an individual or collective basis.
+Board to determine whether any reduction should be made to LTVR RR outcome based on consideration of a range of factors, including: the outcomes from steps 1 and 2; the impact, if any, of the issue/s on ANZ's reputation/standing in the market; whether the issue was specific to ANZ, the banking industry or the broader market; any impacts already applied (e.g., re downward adjustment mechanisms, progrant assessment impact to LTVR RR); whether any impact should be made on an individual or collective basis.